6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 The Fix

 The pelvis should sit in a relatively neutral position and be able to tilt backwards and forwards without any limitation or pain.
-General hip strengthening, especially through the glutes, as well as core strengthening can help.
+Strengthening the abdominal muscles can also support the pelvis and help maintain a neutral position.
+General hip strengthening, especially through the glutes, and core strengthening can help.
 It is also important to break up the length of time spent sitting.

 6. Back/ neck pain